-Differences Between Secured Loan vs Unsecured Loan
+Difference Between Secured and Unsecured Loan

-A secured loan is a loan which is usually given on a lien.
+A secured loan is a loan that is usually given on a lien.
 It is protected by an asset/equipment.
-As an example, we can say that secured loan is taken to a house or a car and it is protected by the same.
-As it is protected by the asset, the interest rate is lower than an unsecured loan and at the same time, the lender of the loan feels safe.
+As an example, we can say that a secured loanSecured LoanSecured loans refer to the type of loans approved and received against a guarantee or collateral.
+If they fail to do so, the lending institution acquires the collateral to compensate for the amount that the borrowers were allowed. is taken to a house or a car, and it is protected by the same.
+As it is protected by the asset, the interest rate is lower than an unsecured loan, and at the same time, the lender of the loan feels safe.

-On the other hand, an unsecured loan is a loan which doesn’t have any protection.
+On the other hand, an unsecured loan is a loan that doesn’t have any protection.
 That’s why the risk inherentRisk InherentInherent Risk is the probability of a defect in the financial statement due to error, omission or misstatement identified during a financial audit.
 Such a risk arises because of certain factors which are beyond the internal control of the organization. in the loan gets enhanced.
 And as a result, the interest rate of the unsecured loan is higher than the secured loan.

-Secured Loan vs Unsecured Loan Infographics
+Secured Loan vs. Unsecured Loan Infographics

-- The biggest difference between a secured loan and unsecured loan is that in the case of secured loan one needs to keep collateral against the loan; and in the case of an unsecured loan, this is not the case.
+- The biggest difference is that in the case of a secured loan, one needs to keep collateral against the loan, and in the case of an unsecured loanUnsecured LoanAn unsecured loan is a loan extended without the need for any collateral.
+It is supported by a borrower’s strong creditworthiness and economic stability, this is not the case.

 - In the case of a secured loan, the interest rate is lower since the borrower keeps one of her assets as collateral.
 In the case of an unsecured loan, the interest rate is higher since there’s no collateral given for the loan.